tomas-fryza/vhdl-course/labs/06-counter/README.md

 The Nexys A7 board provides five push buttons for user applications.

 1. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of these push buttons, ie to which FPGA pins are connected and how (schema).
 What logic/voltage value do the buttons generate when not pressed and what value when the buttons are pressed?
+Draw the schematic with push buttons.

 2. Calculate how many periods of clock signal with frequency of 100&nbsp;MHz contain time intervals 2&nbsp;ms, 4&nbsp;ms, 10&nbsp;ms, 250&nbsp;ms, 500&nbsp;ms, and 1&nbsp;s.
 Write values in decimal, binary, and hexadecimal forms.